csc-training/geocomputing/snap/README.md

-# Array jobs and SNAP
+# SNAP and Puhti Array jobs
 This is an example of running a SNAP graph for multiple Sentinel-2 Level 2 images with an array job in Puhti supercomputer

 # Contents